Visiting San Diego? Get 7 Days of Local Tips

 Opening Day Cheat Sheet

-The San Diego Padres Opening Day is set for Thursday March 27th, 2025 against the Atlanta Braves with the first pitch at 1:10pm PDT.
+The San Diego Padres Opening Day is set for Thursday, March 26th, 2026 against the Detroit Tigers with the first pitch scheduled for 1:10pm PDT.

 You can watch on your phone on Padres TV and listen on KWFN 97.3 or XEMO 860.